Supersingular irreducible symplectic varieties: Moduli spaces of stable sheaves on K3 surfaces

-The following observation says that we do not need to worry about the numerical condition (\ref{eqn:GCD3}) if the K3 surface is supersingular. \begin{lemma} Let $S$ be a supersingular K3 surface.
-If $v\in \tilde H(S)$ is a Mukai vector coprime to $p$, then up to tensoring with a line bundle, the numerical condition (\ref{eqn:GCD3}) and hence the conclusions in Proposition \ref{msheaf} holds for any ample line bundle $H$. \end{lemma} \begin{proof} As tensoring a sheaf with a line bundle $L$ induces an isomorphism of moduli spaces
+The following observation says that we can always reduce to the case where the numerical condition (\ref{eqn:GCD3}) holds, if the K3 surface is supersingular. \begin{lemma} Let $S$ be a supersingular K3 surface.
+If $v\in \tilde H(S)$ is a Mukai vector coprime to $p$, then up to a derived equivalence of tensoring with a line bundle, the numerical condition (\ref{eqn:GCD3}) and hence the conclusions in Proposition \ref{msheaf} holds for any ample line bundle $H$. \end{lemma} \begin{proof} As tensoring a sheaf with a line bundle $L$ induces an isomorphism of moduli spaces

-it suffices to prove the existence of line bundle $L$, such that condition (\ref{eqn:GCD3}) is verified by $\exp_L(v)$, \emph{i.e.}
+it suffices to prove the existence of a line bundle $L$, such that $\exp_L(v)$ verifies the condition (\ref{eqn:GCD3}), \emph{i.e.}

 We will make use of Proposition \ref{NS-ss} on the structure of the lattice $\NS(S)$.

 Set $q=\gcd(r,c_1\cdot H) $ and we have Let $q_{1}, \cdots, q_{r}$ be the distinct prime numbers dividing $q$.
 If for any $i$, we could manage to find a line bundle $L_{i}\in \NS(S)$ such that $\gcd(q_i, s+c_1\cdot L_i)=1$, \emph{i.e.} $q_{i}\nmid s+c_{1}\cdot L_{i}$, then the line bundle satisfies that $q_{i}\nmid s+c_{1}\cdot L$ for any $i$, or equivalently, $\gcd(q, s+c_{1}\cdot L)=1$, where $a_{i}$'s are integers such that $\sum_{i=1}^{r}a_{i}\prod_{j\neq i}q_{j}=1$.